Wednesday June 22, 2016

 If you chose your new hire carefully and implement the tips from this blog post, as well as Part 1, you’ll quickly develop a self-sufficient, empowered, confident employee.
 Once you’ve built some trust, you might be able to get even more productivity out of your employee by allowing them to incorporate some flexibility into their scheduling.

-Allowing your employees to work when and where they’re most productive has both short-term and long-term benefits.
+Allowing your employees to work remotely, when and where they’re most productive, has both short-term and long-term benefits.

 - Take advantage of your employees’ most productive hours, even if those aren’t between 9 and 5